sammcj/recommendarr/reccommendarr/README.md

 - **Anthropic Claude**: Via OpenAI-compatible endpoints
 - **Self-hosted models**: Any service with OpenAI-compatible chat completions API

+## 🎬 TV and Movie Recommendations

+### TV Recommendations
+- Connect to your Sonarr instance to get personalized TV show recommendations
+- The AI analyzes your TV library to understand your preferences
+- Receives detailed recommendations with show descriptions and reasoning

+### Movie Recommendations
+- Connect to your Radarr instance to get personalized movie recommendations
+- The AI analyzes your movie collection to understand genres and preferences you enjoy
+- Get suggested movies with descriptions, reasoning, and poster images
+- Easily discover new films based on your existing collection

 ## 🔒 Privacy

 Your data never leaves your control:
-- Sonarr API credentials are stored in your browser's localStorage
+- Sonarr and Radarr API credentials are stored in your browser's localStorage
 - AI API keys are stored locally and used only for your requests
-- TV show data is sent only to the AI service you configure
+- Media library data is sent only to the AI service you configure
 - No analytics or tracking are included in the application

 ## 💻 Development